 I had forgotten, or maybe I had thought them irrelevant.
 All these statements, which you can connect, decade by decade, from the 1970s to now, from Raymond to Jeffreys to Greer to all the Julies and Julias, Bindel, Long and Burchill.
 Twenty-first-century Guardian articles describing "dicks in chicks clothing" (Burchill, 2013).
 Twenty-first-century Guardian articles with the subheading, 'Sex-change surgery is the modern equivalent of aversion therapy for homosexuals' (Bindel, 2007).
 Julia Long opening a talk at Speakers' Corner by showing pictures of trans women or cross-dressers, while the audience laughs at every picture (2017).
 Somehow, almost like a Guardian journalist, the knowledge of these things disappeared from me last summer, but then recently re-appeared, and I wasn't like a Guardian journalist anymore.

 There is only me now, a transgender woman, but then I look around and realize there are other transgender people too, and they're not going anywhere.
 I was never into philosophy, I always preferred politics.
 So stop telling me that I don't exist, ask me what I need.
-Stop saying that my life's not real; ask me what rights I need to function in your cisgender society.
+Stop telling me that my life is a social problem, an immersive fiction, a sexual perversion, a risk assessment and a red flag, a red alert, an organizational capture, false consciousness of gender ideology, a disease and you have the cure, if I only stop believing my sensations and perceptions you'll make the pain go away, just like a Freud that's been cancelled while giving interviews in broadsheet newspapers.
+Instead: ask me what rights I need to function in your cisgender society.
 Ask me about the violence I face, the laws that might protect me and the ones that might oppress me.
-Ask me if I'm okay.
+Ask me if I'm okay and how you can help me.
 Stop telling me.
 Ask me.